*C. Fulford, PhD (Chair)—instructional development and design

-The Educational Technology (ETEC) program is nationally recognized by the Association of Educational Communication and Technology (AECT) and accredited by the National Council for Accreditation of Teacher Education (NCATE).
-AECT (2007) defines educational technology as "the study and ethical practice of facilitating learning and improving performance by creating, using, and managing, appropriate technological processes, and resources."
 This program prepares students to create resources for teaching and learning through diverse media.
-It provides theoretical knowledge and scientific principles that can be applied to problems that arise in a social context.
+Educational Technology (ETEC) provides theoretical knowledge and scientific principles that can be applied to problems that arise in a social context.
 It prepares individuals to devise effective messages, teams, materials, devices, techniques, and settings.
 It involves the study of theory and practice of design, development, utilization, management, and evaluation of processes and resources for learning.

-After reviewing the information from the department website describing the educational technology program, prospective applicants should confer with the department chair to obtain further amplification of admission requirements.
+After reviewing the departmental information (available from etec.hawaii.edu) describing the educational technology program, prospective applicants should confer with the department chair to obtain further amplification of admission requirements.
 Students are encouraged to take an ETEC course prior to admission to help determine their fit with the program.

-The importance of careful planning of courses and program requirements, through consultation with the graduate chair cannot be overemphasized.
-The admission to and start of the student's participation in the program is possible only in the fall semester.
+The importance of careful planning of courses and program requirements, through consultation with the department chair and the student’s major advisor, cannot be overemphasized.
+The admission to and start of the student’s participation in the program is possible only in the fall semester.
 A prescribed set of four core courses (two fall, two spring) is required during the first year.
 A culminating course can only take place during the final spring semester.

 The graduate program in educational technology involves a broad view of technologies applicable to educational and instructional situations.
 Thus, the program does not emphasize mechanical or electronic devices, which are often equated with technology, but deals with larger issues of systematic application of knowledge to such practical tasks as planning, designing, implementing, and evaluating different strategies for an effective and efficient teaching/learning process.
 When such a view is espoused, the “devices” become an integral part of the various strategies.